thibautjombart/drat/README.md

 # OutbreakResources/drat

 Our [drat](https://github.com/eddelbuettel/drat) repository.
+Plaese see [the webpage](https://outbreakresources.github.io/drat) for more information.

+# Updating the website

 To rebuild the repository install `drat.builder` with

 ```
 devtools::install_github("richfitz/drat.builder")